amandaherbst/nes-lter-chla-post-calibration/README.md

 # nes-lter-chla-post-calibration
-This is all the csv files with raw (not quality checked) discrete underway Chl-a and Phaeo data for cruise:
-- EN627: winter 2019
-- EN644: summer 2019
+This is a workflow of the post-calibration of chlorophyll-a fluorescence data obtained during Northeast U.S. Shelf Long-Term Ecological Research cruises.